CarlDownsOracle/oci-splunk-observability/README.md

         }
     }

-### Customizing the Payload Map
+## Customizing the Payload Map

-You can customize the selection by creating a JSON and setting it as a configuration parameter (see Function Configuration below).
+You can customize the selection by creating your own JSON and setting it as a configuration parameter (see Function Configuration below).

-Note that the `keys` and `values` in the default payload map above are identical.
-That causes the OCI key and value pair to be passed to Splunk if present.
+Note that the `l-values` and `r-values` in the default payload JSON above are identical.
+That causes the OCI `key=value` pairs to be passed as-is.
 If you need to pass a different key for Splunk, just change the `l-value` like so:

      {
          "fields": {